Enforcement: Media

 First Instance Result: RNZ rejected the initial complaint made to it.
 An appeal was made to the New Zealand Media Council.

-Results: The broadcast breached the New Zealand Media Council Statement of Principles 1 as to Accuracy, fairness and balance and 12 as to Corrections.
+Results: The online article breached the New Zealand Media Council Statement of Principles 1 as to Accuracy, fairness and balance and 12 as to Corrections.

 Impact: The relevant online publication was amended.
 A correction notice was published.
 More accurate information is provided to the New Zealand public.